apocaliss92/scrypted-advanced-notifier/README.md

 - `object-detection-face-{ known person label }` (full frame images)
 - `object-detection-face-{ known person label }-NVR` (cropped images from NVR)
 - `rule-{ rule name }`

+# POST detection images

+Provide multiple urls, for each detection, POST a b64 image with some additional metadata.
+Filter on some classes and define a minimum delay.